Associate in Applied Science (A.A.S.)

 Salary: According to the Occupational Outlook Handbook, the median annual wage for graphic designers was $44,150 in May 2012.

 Past graduates meeting specific award criteria have received outstanding transfer student scholarships from the Rochester Institute of Technology.
-For details, contact the visual and performing arts department or the financial aid office.
+For information on these scholarships, contact the FLCC Foundation.

 Professors and instructors in the fine arts and graphic design programs hold master's degrees from institutions such as the New York Academy of Art and Rochester Institute of Technology.
 Each of them is a working artist in their various disciplines which include: painting, sculpting, ceramics, printmaking, photography, woodworking, and graphic design.
 They have had their works exhibited and have won awards throughout the United States and abroad, including Florence, Italy.